Unleash/proxy-client-react/README.md

 ## React Native

-React Native is not using the localStorage of the web browser.
-You need to tell unleash to use your specific storage provider.
+Because React Native doesn't run in a web browser, it doesn't have access to the `localStorage` API.
+Instead, you need to tell Unleash to use your specific storage provider.
 The most common storage provider for React Native is [AsyncStorage](https://github.com/react-native-async-storage/async-storage).
 To configure it, add the following property to your configuration object:

 ```js